fabiomattei/uddocs/_baseresources/usecase.md

 name: Use Case
 ---

-Sometimes the result of a POST call is not just the execution of a bounch of SQL Queries we can put in the <a href="{{site.baseurl}}/docs/transaction">transactions</a> section of a json resource.
-Sometimes we need to implement some logic and iin those cases we need the power and the freedom given by a programming language.
+Sometimes the desired result of a POST call is not just the execution of a bounch of SQL queries we can put in the <a href="{{site.baseurl}}/docs/transaction">transactions</a> section of a json resource.
+Sometimes we need to implement some logic and in those cases we need the power and the freedom given by a programming language.

+In order to give this opportunity have created what I call a use case.
+A use case is a class containing a method that takes paramters as input, perform operations and gives back output.

-In order to do that we need to subclass *BaseUseCase* and implement our logic in the *performAction* method.
+A *use case* class is a subclass of *BaseUseCase* and implement the needed logic in the *performAction* method.

+The base for implementation looks like the following code.

 {% highlight php %}
-namespace myproject;

 class MyUseCase extends BaseUseCase {
     function performAction() {
-        // Load all parameters sent with the json structure
+        // Load all parameters sent using the json structure
         $this->loadParameters();

         // assign database handler and logger to local variables in order to use it later